PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 As already mentioned make sure you have a well tuned multirotor mode.
 If during a transition something goes wrong you will switch back to this mode and it should be quite smooth.

-Before you fly have a plan for what you will do in each of the three phases (multirotor, transition, fixed wing) when you are in any of them and something goes wrong.
+Before you fly have a plan for what you will do in each of the three phases (multirotor, transition, fixed-wing) when you are in any of them and something goes wrong.

 Battery levels: leave enough margin for a multirotor transition for landing at the end of your flight.
 Don’t run your batteries too low as you will need more power in multirotor mode to land.